Asquera/warden-hmac-authentication/README.md

 setting the Date header another header may be used to override the `Date` header.
 The name of this header can be controlled via the
 `:alternate_date_header` option and defaults to `X-#{auth-scheme-name}-Date` (`X-HMAC-Date`).

 The date must be formatted as HTTP-Date according to RFC 1123, section 5.2.14 and should be provided in GMT time.
+The day of the date must be zero-padded to two digits.

 Example: Setting the ttl to 300 seconds: